"The missing component in our education."

 Founder and Executive Director

-Michael graduated form Ohio State University with honors and a Bachelor of Arts degree in Social Sciences.
+Michael graduated from Ohio State University with honors and a Bachelor of Arts degree in Social Sciences.
 He has studied with relationship experts, Harville Hendrix and Marshall Rosenberg; author of "Nonviolent Communication".
 He has been a relationship coach since 2002, dedicated to bringing new awareness of how to have healthy relationships with everyone in our lives.
 He founded The Relationship Foundation in 2008 and compiled a model curriculum, Healthy Relationships 101, engaging students as well as, parents, educators and professionals.
 His vision is to make relationship education a core component of the learning process.

 Jordan received a Bachelor of Arts from Bard College in Theater & Performance and Politics.
 He has worked with The Legal Aid Society's Juvenile Rights Practice in Manhattan, Manchester Mental Health in New Hampshire, and as an educator with Global Kids in Queens.
 His role at The Relationship Foundation includes development, personnel, strategic planning, curriculum development, and communications.
 He is devoted to helping people of all ages develop their social and emotional skills through communication and awareness.